origamimagiro/flat-folder/README.md

       angles) minus $\pi$ is greater than `0.00001`).

 3. Press "Fold" to find flat-foldable states of the crease pattern.
-    - Flat-Folder will break up the layer order variables into components whose set of solutions are independently assignable from each other.
+    - Flat-Folder will break up the faceOrder variables into disconnected components of variables whose set of solutions are independently assignable from each other.
     - You can limit the number of solutions to find per component by setting the "Limit" option:
         - `all` is defaut.
 This will attempt to compute all possible folded